-- Establishment and registration
+- Establishment and structuring

 - Contracts (including service level agreements)

-- Intellectual property
+- Intellectual property development and protection